 Yup.
 When I came to Madrid in 2004, that was my strategy too.
 That and trying to date my students at the language school.

-(They were mostly older than me, because I came here pretty young… but hey!
+(They were mostly older than me, because I came here pretty when I was 21… but hey!
 Love knows no limits.)

 It could always be worse…

 Dude dating a Latina is so much worse. – Diarmuid

 I’ve dated some difficult Latin girls, but not as much as I’ve dated difficult españolas.
 And anyway, generalizing about 20 million Spanish women is hard enough.
 I don’t want to even start generalizing about a whole continent.

 Incidentally, even telling Latin people that we consider “South America” to be a continent has a way of pissing them off.